data-players/deploy-archipelago-classic/README.md

 If the only think you need to change is the app, logo and appBar color you don't need to create a custom archipelago.
 Uncomment line 77 -> 80 in the docker-compose file
-Create a public directory next to deploye-archipelago one.
+Use the public directory the repo to put your logo adn App.js (exemple here : )

 ### Logo
 Put your logo inside this directory and name it MyLogo.png (of course you can change the name in the docker-compose file if the extension isn't the good one)